Henry Menezes

+Henry Menezes (born 30 April 1964 in Mumbai) is an Indian professional football manager and former player who played as a goalkeeper.
+He represented the India national team from 1985 to 1992, earning 17 caps, and captained Mahindra United during one of the club's most successful periods.

+Born in Mumbai, Menezes began playing football at the age of 15, representing the Maharashtra under-19 team before making his professional debut with Mafatlal Sports Club in 1982.
+He later played for Bank of India and Mahindra United, making over 490 career appearances.
+At Mahindra United, he served as captain and became one of India's leading goalkeepers.

-Henry Menezes (born 30 April 1964 in Mumbai) is a former India national football team goalkeeper, Menezes has been awarded the prestigious Shiv Chhatrapati Award the highest state award for excellence in sports by the Government of Maharashtra.
-He is a Governing Council Member at the International Sports University, Maharashtra, and has been the CEO of the Western India Football Association (WIFA), the governing body for football in the state of Maharashtra; affiliated to the AIFF and deputy chairman of AIFF technical committee.
+After retiring, Menezes transitioned into management and administration.
+He was General Manager of Mahindra United and played a key role in founding Mumbai FC.
+He also served as a technical assistant for the India national team, director at Mumbai FC, and CEO of the Western India Football Association (WIFA), the governing body for football in Maharashtra, affiliated with the AIFF.
+He is also a Governing Council member of the International Sports University, Maharashtra, and deputy chairman of the AIFF technical committee.

+Menezes has received several accolades, including the Shiv Chhatrapati Award, Maharashtra’s highest state award for excellence in sports, in 1986.
+He was part of the Indian football team that won gold at the 1987 South Asian Games and bronze at the 1989 South Asian Games.
+He is widely recognized for his contributions to Indian football both on and off the field.

 Playing career

-Menezes began playing football at age 15, represented Maharashtra state under 19 in 1979-80 and again in 1980-81 in two years he was ready to go professional.
+Menezes began playing football at the age of 15, representing the Maharashtra state under-19 team in 1979–80 and 1980–81.
+Within two years, he was ready to turn professional.

-Menezes played as a goalkeeper and his professional career started with Mafatlal sports club in Mumbai at the age of 17 in 1982.
-After spending one season there, he moved to Bank of India football team where he spent five years.
-In 1988 he joined Mahindra United and stayed there until 1995, during which time he was the most successful captain of the club, he represented the India national football team.
-In Mahindra United his professional playing career ended, and he began a management career.
+He played as a goalkeeper, beginning his professional career with Mafatlal Sports Club in Mumbai at the age of 17 in 1982.
+After one season, he moved to the Bank of India football team, where he played for five years.

+In 1988, he joined Mahindra United and remained there until 1995, during which time he was the club's most successful captain.
+He also represented the India national football team.
+His professional playing career ended at Mahindra United, after which he began a management career.

 Managerial career

-Menezes was the General Manager of Mahindra United Football Club, Mumbai which was disbanded in 2010, Menezes was instrumental in creating Mumbai FC and was the General Manager of Mumbai FC in the I-League prior to joining Mahindra United football club at the end of the 2006–2007 season.
-Menezes has been awarded the prestigious Shiv Chhatrapati Award the highest state award for excellence in sports by the Government of Maharashtra.
+Menezes was the General Manager of Mahindra United Football Club, Mumbai, which was disbanded in 2010.
+He was instrumental in creating Mumbai FC and served as its General Manager in the I-League before rejoining Mahindra United at the end of the 2006–2007 season.

 AIFF

-Menezes has held different roles in football administration.
-He is the Governing Council Member of the International Sports University, Maharashtra, and deputy chairman of All India Football Federation's technical committee.
-He also worked as the Chief Executive Officer (CEO) at the Western India Football Association (WIFA) which is the Governing body for football in the state of Maharashtra.
+Menezes has held various roles in football administration.
+He is a Governing Council member of the International Sports University, Maharashtra, and deputy chairman of the All India Football Federation technical committee.
+He also worked as the Chief Executive Officer (CEO) at the Western India Football Association (WIFA), the governing body for football in Maharashtra.